 The Wolverine boot company, known as Wolverine World Wide Inc is a boot and apparel manufacturer that has been around for nearly 140 years.
 It started in 1883 as a leather tanning and boot manufacturing company.
 They made high-quality, tough, long-lasting American-made work boots and soon increased in popularity to become one of the most popular work boot companies in the world.

-Some Wolverine boots are made in the USA, but the majority are made in China, Cambodia, Vietnam, Thailand, Mexico, and other countries where the cost of manufacturing is low.
+Some Wolverine boots are made in the USA, but the majority are made in China, Cambodia, Vietnam, Thailand, Mexico, and other countries where manufacturing costs are low.

 Are Any Wolverine Boots Manufactured in the USA?